Live & Kicking: Format

 Live & Kicking was a weekly magazine show broadcast every Saturday morning, from late September or early October to April and in Series 8, it was broadcast from October to September.
 It was aimed at young people.
 It featured music performances, "hot seat" questions for celebrity guests, phone-ins, games, comedy sketches, competitions, and television programmes and cartoons.
 It used the taglines "Miss it, miss out" and "The only way to start your weekend" on promotional adverts for the show.
 As well as the main presenters, there were regulars such as comedy duo Trevor and Simon, and later Ben, Gez and Rich from The Cheese Shop and SuperGirly.
 A segment in the first few series that was an adaptation of Going Live's Double Dare was Run the Risk, a game in which teams of children completed various obstacle courses and challenges.
 Gunge was often included to make the tasks harder.
 Run The Risk was later broadcast separately.
 From 1994 until 2000, there was a showbiz segment called the Electric Circus, which featured the latest films, music, computer games and gossip.
 It was first presented by John Barrowman after he stepped aside as a regular presenter, and was later hosted by a variety of people.

 The first series featured the computerised head of a cat named "Ratz" announcing links, but this was dropped after one series.
 It was replaced by human announcer Mitch Johnson, who, as well as providing commentary and links for each item, would interact with both the audience and the presenters too.
 From the second series, two puppet leprechauns, later named as Sage and Onion, became regulars.
-They were played by Don Austen and John Eccleston, and were designed and built by Darryl Worbey Studios.
+They were designed and built by Darryl Worbey Studios and played by Don Austen and John Eccleston, who had previously been the puppeteers of the wolves 'Bro & Bro' on ITV's What's Up Doc?
 They performed comedy sketches throughout the morning, and often interacted with the people in the studio.
 Another comedy character who first appeared in the third series was Mr Blobby, who had previously appeared in Noel's House Party.
 Most regular features were dropped for the final series, when the show was revamped.
 A feature that stuck throughout was the jingle for the phone number, first 081 811 8181, then 0181 811 8181, then 0845 610 1515.